 Second German Baptist Church

-Initially the congregation held worship services in apartment of Rev. Reichle at 69 Baker Street and soon moved to the Sunday School room of the First Baptist Church (English speaking), which was then located on southwest corner of Fourth and Alder in Portland.
+Initially, the congregation held worship services in the apartment of Rev. Reichle at 69 Baker Street.
+It soon moved to the Sunday School room of the First Baptist Church (English-speaking), located on the southwest corner of Fourth and Alder in Portland.
 Prayer meetings were held in the private residences of members.

 In October 1891, Rev. Reichle resigned because he felt that the minister in Portland should be able to speak both English and German.
 Rev. Dietz recommended that Rev. W.C.
-Rabe of the Second German Church of Rochester, New York be called to serve the congregation.
-Rev. Rabe accepted the call, but did not assume his duties until July 1892.
+Rabe of the Second German Church of Rochester, New York, be called to serve the congregation.
+Rev. Rabe accepted the call but did not assume his duties until July 1892.
 Rev. Rabe was commissioned by the American Baptist Home Mission Society (ABHMS).
-By January 1893, the congregation had increased by 75 people and Rev. Rabe established four branches of the church in other parts of the city.
+By January 1893, the congregation had increased by 75 people, and Rev. Rabe established four church branches in other parts of the city.

-In 1896, the growing congregation purchased land and built their own church on the corner of Fourth and Mill.
-A new church building, seating 600 people in the main gallery, was dedicated on July 25, 1897.
-A furnace and furnishings from the old First Baptist Church were donated by Mr. Henry Failing.
+In 1896, the growing congregation purchased land and built its own church on the corner of Fourth and Mill.
+The new church building, seating 600 people in the main gallery, was dedicated on July 25, 1897.
+Mr. Henry Failing donated a furnace and furnishings from the old First Baptist Church.

-Rev. Rabe resigned as pastor in the summer of 1896 and returned to his work in the Eastern United States.
-Rev. Jacob Kratt, with support of the ABHMS, became pastor of the church in July of that year.
-Under Rev. Kratt's leadership, the congregation continued to expand and the church structure was enlarged in 1910.
+Rev. Rabe resigned as pastor in the summer of 1896 and returned to work in the Eastern United States.
+With the support of the ABHMS, Rev. Jacob Kratt became pastor of the church in July of that year.
+The congregation continued expanding under Rev. Kratt's leadership, and the church structure was enlarged in 1910.

-Initially the congregation held worship services in apartment of Rev. Reichle at 69 Baker Street and soon moved to the Sunday School room of the First Baptist Church (English speaking), which was then located on southwest corner of Fourth and Alder in Portland.
+Initially, the congregation held worship services in the apartment of Rev. Reichle at 69 Baker Street.
+It soon moved to the Sunday School room of the First Baptist Church (English-speaking), located on the southwest corner of Fourth and Alder in Portland.
 Prayer meetings were held in the private residences of members.

 In October 1891, Rev. Reichle resigned because he felt that the minister in Portland should be able to speak both English and German.
 Rev. Dietz recommended that Rev. W.C.
-Rabe of the Second German Church of Rochester, New York be called to serve the congregation.
-Rev. Rabe accepted the call, but did not assume his duties until July 1892.
+Rabe of the Second German Church of Rochester, New York, be called to serve the congregation.
+Rev. Rabe accepted the call but did not assume his duties until July 1892.
 Rev. Rabe was commissioned by the American Baptist Home Mission Society (ABHMS).
-By January 1893, the congregation had increased by 75 people and Rev. Rabe established four branches of the church in other parts of the city.
+By January 1893, the congregation had increased by 75 people, and Rev. Rabe established four church branches in other parts of the city.

-In 1896, the growing congregation purchased land and built their own church on the corner of Fourth and Mill.
-A new church building, seating 600 people in the main gallery, was dedicated on July 25, 1897.
-A furnace and furnishings from the old First Baptist Church were donated by Mr. Henry Failing.
+In 1896, the growing congregation purchased land and built its own church on the corner of Fourth and Mill.
+The new church building, seating 600 people in the main gallery, was dedicated on July 25, 1897.
+Mr. Henry Failing donated a furnace and furnishings from the old First Baptist Church.

-Rev. Rabe resigned as pastor in the summer of 1896 and returned to his work in the Eastern United States.
-Rev. Jacob Kratt, with support of the ABHMS, became pastor of the church in July of that year.
-Under Rev. Kratt's leadership, the congregation continued to expand and the church structure was enlarged in 1910.
+Rev. Rabe resigned as pastor in the summer of 1896 and returned to work in the Eastern United States.
+With the support of the ABHMS, Rev. Jacob Kratt became pastor of the church in July of that year.
+The congregation continued expanding under Rev. Kratt's leadership, and the church structure was enlarged in 1910.

-About 1898, Rev. Kratt established a mission in Albina, a former city located on the east side of the Willamette River that was incorporated into Portland in 1891.
-There were many German speaking immigrants living in Albina at the time.
+About 1898, Rev. Kratt established a mission in Albina, a former city on the east side of the Willamette River that was incorporated into Portland in 1891.
+There were many German-speaking immigrants living in Albina at the time.
 A significant factor in the early growth of this mission was a decision by the Mennonite Brethren, who had first organized in 1891, to disband their own church in Albina and join the Albina German Baptist mission.
-Thirty-three members of the Mennonite Brethren Church were accepted as members of the Second German Baptist Church on experience of their faith.
-Subsequently, the meetings of the Albina Baptist Mission were attended by 75 to 100 people, a mixture of German speaking people from Western Europe and from Russia (Volga Germans).
+Thirty-three members of the Mennonite Brethren Church were accepted as members of the Second German Baptist Church on the experience of their faith.
+Subsequently, the meetings of the Albina Baptist Mission were attended by 75 to 100 people, a mixture of German-speaking people from Western Europe and Russia (Volga Germans).

-Within a short time, a group of members who had originally belonged to the Mennonite Brethren Church broke away to form their own congregation.
-This group was organized as the First United Mennonite Baptist Church.
-They built a small house of worship at 3524 NE 6th Avenue in 1910.
+Within a short time, a group of members who had initially belonged to the Mennonite Brethren Church broke away to form their own congregation.
+This group, united by their faith and shared history, was organized as the First United Mennonite Baptist Church.
+They built a small house of worship at 3524 NE 6th Avenue in 1910, a testament to their unity and cooperation.

-Despite this setback, Rev. Gustav Eichler from the Salt Creek Baptist Church near Dallas, Oregon was called to be the missionary for this group in 1901.
-On, July 17, 1902, thirty-seven people (including thirteen teenagers) organized as the Second German Baptist Church under the chairmanship of Rev. Kratt.
-The church selected Rev. G. Eichler to be its first pastor.
+Despite this setback, Rev. Gustav Eichler from the Salt Creek Baptist Church near Dallas, Oregon, was called to be the missionary for this group in 1901.
+On July 17, 1902, thirty-seven people (including thirteen teenagers) organized the Second German Baptist Church under the chairmanship of Rev. Kratt.
+The church selected Rev. G. Eichler as its first pastor.

-The first gatherings were held in a store on Russell Street and then moved to a location at Union Avenue and Knott Street.
-Later the congregation met in a small church which was located between Stanton Street and Morris Street on Rodney Avenue.
-Later, the congregation purchased a 3,571 square foot lot on the northeast corner of Rodney Avenue and Morris Street for $925.
-The small group had financial assistance from the ABHMS, and also the personal assistance from Conrad Wyss, who acted as Sunday School Superintendent, and Rebecca Kleinau, who acted as organist, both members of the mother church.
+The first gatherings were held in a store on Russell Street, and then they were moved to a location at Union Avenue and Knott Street.
+Later, the congregation met in a small church between Stanton Street and Morris Street on Rodney Avenue.
+Later, the congregation purchased a 3,571-square-foot lot on the northeast corner of Rodney Avenue and Morris Street for $925.
+The small group had financial assistance from the ABHMS and personal assistance from Conrad Wyss, who acted as Sunday School Superintendent, and Rebecca Kleinau, who served as organist, both members of the mother church.
 The first organ cost $25.
 Hymnbooks were ordered, one dozen with musical notes and two dozen without notes.
 At the end of 1903, Rev. Eichler left the church to serve a congregation in Tacoma, Washington.

 In the interim, Rev. Reichle, who had organized the First German Baptist Church, served the congregation without remuneration.

 On Sunday, January 8, 1905, the first service was held in the newly completed Second German Baptist Church.
-Rev. Kratt provided the first sermon in this church along with messages from Rev. Bueermann and other German pastors.
+Rev. Kratt provided the church's first sermon with messages from Rev. Bueermann and other German pastors.

-Designed by architect Phillip Chappell-Browne (Oregon Architect License No. 0070), the 45 foot by 65 building cost $5,000 and included a basement, kitchen, furnace and gas lighting.
+The Gothic Revival church was designed by architect Phillip Chappell-Browne (Oregon Architect License No. 0070).
+The 45-foot by 65-foot building cost $5,000 and included a basement, kitchen, furnace, and gas lighting.

-Rev. Bueermann put great effort into financing the new church building and assistance was provided by members of the First German Baptist and White Temple churches.
-The newly formed church was self-supporting by around 1910.
+Rev. Bueermann put great effort into financing the new church building, and members of the First German Baptist and White Temple churches provided assistance.
+By around 1910, the newly formed church was self-supporting.

-About 1898, Rev. Kratt established a mission in Albina, a former city located on the east side of the Willamette River that was incorporated into Portland in 1891.
-There were many German speaking immigrants living in Albina at the time.
+About 1898, Rev. Kratt established a mission in Albina, a former city on the east side of the Willamette River that was incorporated into Portland in 1891.
+There were many German-speaking immigrants living in Albina at the time.
 A significant factor in the early growth of this mission was a decision by the Mennonite Brethren, who had first organized in 1891, to disband their own church in Albina and join the Albina German Baptist mission.
-Thirty-three members of the Mennonite Brethren Church were accepted as members of the Second German Baptist Church on experience of their faith.
-Subsequently, the meetings of the Albina Baptist Mission were attended by 75 to 100 people, a mixture of German speaking people from Western Europe and from Russia (Volga Germans).
+Thirty-three members of the Mennonite Brethren Church were accepted as members of the Second German Baptist Church on the experience of their faith.
+Subsequently, the meetings of the Albina Baptist Mission were attended by 75 to 100 people, a mixture of German-speaking people from Western Europe and Russia (Volga Germans).

-Within a short time, a group of members who had originally belonged to the Mennonite Brethren Church broke away to form their own congregation.
-This group was organized as the First United Mennonite Baptist Church.
-They built a small house of worship at 3524 NE 6th Avenue in 1910.
+Within a short time, a group of members who had initially belonged to the Mennonite Brethren Church broke away to form their own congregation.
+This group, united by their faith and shared history, was organized as the First United Mennonite Baptist Church.
+They built a small house of worship at 3524 NE 6th Avenue in 1910, a testament to their unity and cooperation.

-Despite this setback, Rev. Gustav Eichler from the Salt Creek Baptist Church near Dallas, Oregon was called to be the missionary for this group in 1901.
-On, July 17, 1902, thirty-seven people (including thirteen teenagers) organized as the Second German Baptist Church under the chairmanship of Rev. Kratt.
-The church selected Rev. G. Eichler to be its first pastor.
+Despite this setback, Rev. Gustav Eichler from the Salt Creek Baptist Church near Dallas, Oregon, was called to be the missionary for this group in 1901.
+On July 17, 1902, thirty-seven people (including thirteen teenagers) organized the Second German Baptist Church under the chairmanship of Rev. Kratt.
+The church selected Rev. G. Eichler as its first pastor.

-The first gatherings were held in a store on Russell Street and then moved to a location at Union Avenue and Knott Street.
-Later the congregation met in a small church which was located between Stanton Street and Morris Street on Rodney Avenue.
-Later, the congregation purchased a 3,571 square foot lot on the northeast corner of Rodney Avenue and Morris Street for $925.
-The small group had financial assistance from the ABHMS, and also the personal assistance from Conrad Wyss, who acted as Sunday School Superintendent, and Rebecca Kleinau, who acted as organist, both members of the mother church.
+The first gatherings were held in a store on Russell Street, and then they were moved to a location at Union Avenue and Knott Street.
+Later, the congregation met in a small church between Stanton Street and Morris Street on Rodney Avenue.
+Later, the congregation purchased a 3,571-square-foot lot on the northeast corner of Rodney Avenue and Morris Street for $925.
+The small group had financial assistance from the ABHMS and personal assistance from Conrad Wyss, who acted as Sunday School Superintendent, and Rebecca Kleinau, who served as organist, both members of the mother church.
 The first organ cost $25.
 Hymnbooks were ordered, one dozen with musical notes and two dozen without notes.
 At the end of 1903, Rev. Eichler left the church to serve a congregation in Tacoma, Washington.

 In the interim, Rev. Reichle, who had organized the First German Baptist Church, served the congregation without remuneration.

 On Sunday, January 8, 1905, the first service was held in the newly completed Second German Baptist Church.
-Rev. Kratt provided the first sermon in this church along with messages from Rev. Bueermann and other German pastors.
+Rev. Kratt provided the church's first sermon with messages from Rev. Bueermann and other German pastors.

-Designed by architect Phillip Chappell-Browne (Oregon Architect License No. 0070), the 45 foot by 65 building cost $5,000 and included a basement, kitchen, furnace and gas lighting.
+The Gothic Revival church was designed by architect Phillip Chappell-Browne (Oregon Architect License No. 0070).
+The 45-foot by 65-foot building cost $5,000 and included a basement, kitchen, furnace, and gas lighting.

-Rev. Bueermann put great effort into financing the new church building and assistance was provided by members of the First German Baptist and White Temple churches.
-The newly formed church was self-supporting by around 1910.
+Rev. Bueermann put great effort into financing the new church building, and members of the First German Baptist and White Temple churches provided assistance.
+By around 1910, the newly formed church was self-supporting.

 The church showed excellent progress and did fine work among the many German-speaking people who had settled in the Albina area.

-In 1906, the First German Baptist Church began a new mission in East Portland and in 1907 another mission in St. Johns, at that time a suburb of Portland.
+In 1906, the First German Baptist Church began a new mission in East Portland, and in 1907, another mission in St. Johns, a suburb of Portland.

-Between 1905 to 1910, In 1905, a similar break away occurred when 25 members of the Salt Creek Baptist Church left to form a Mennonite Brethren church.
-Reportedly, some of them returned to the Salt Creek church shortly thereafter.
+Between 1905 and 1910 1905, a similar breakaway occurred when 25 Salt Creek Baptist Church members left to form a Mennonite Brethren church.
+Reportedly, some returned to the Salt Creek church shortly after that.

 Rev. Bueermann continued his ministry until 1915.
-It is interesting to note that he gave instruction in German reading and writing in addition to Bible studies for children.
+Interestingly, he taught German reading and writing in addition to Bible studies for children.

 Rev. Rutsch replaced Rev. Hoffmann in 1925.
 He was noted for giving instruction in German on Saturdays.
-While he was pastor the church reached its peak membership with 257 members despite the fact that over 30 members had been lost to the mother church (First German Baptist).
-By 1927, the church began to lose families to English speaking churches.
+While he was a pastor, the church reached its peak membership with 257 members, even though over 30 members had been lost to the mother church (First German Baptist).
+By 1927, the church began to lose families to English-speaking churches.

 Rev. Wahl conducted the morning services in German, but English was used in the evening.
 The German language radio ministry continued.
 Rev. Wahl left the church at the end of August 1937.

-Around 1937, the name of the congregation was changed to Immanuel Baptist Church.
+Around 1937, the congregation's name was changed to Immanuel Baptist Church.

-In 1906, the First German Baptist Church began a new mission in East Portland and in 1907 another mission in St. Johns, at that time a suburb of Portland.
+In 1906, the First German Baptist Church began a new mission in East Portland, and in 1907, another mission in St. Johns, a suburb of Portland.

-Between 1905 to 1910, In 1905, a similar break away occurred when 25 members of the Salt Creek Baptist Church left to form a Mennonite Brethren church.
-Reportedly, some of them returned to the Salt Creek church shortly thereafter.
+Between 1905 and 1910 1905, a similar breakaway occurred when 25 Salt Creek Baptist Church members left to form a Mennonite Brethren church.
+Reportedly, some returned to the Salt Creek church shortly after that.

 Rev. Bueermann continued his ministry until 1915.
-It is interesting to note that he gave instruction in German reading and writing in addition to Bible studies for children.
+Interestingly, he taught German reading and writing in addition to Bible studies for children.

 Rev. Rutsch replaced Rev. Hoffmann in 1925.
 He was noted for giving instruction in German on Saturdays.
-While he was pastor the church reached its peak membership with 257 members despite the fact that over 30 members had been lost to the mother church (First German Baptist).
-By 1927, the church began to lose families to English speaking churches.
+While he was a pastor, the church reached its peak membership with 257 members, even though over 30 members had been lost to the mother church (First German Baptist).
+By 1927, the church began to lose families to English-speaking churches.

 Rev. Wahl conducted the morning services in German, but English was used in the evening.
 The German language radio ministry continued.
 Rev. Wahl left the church at the end of August 1937.

-Around 1937, the name of the congregation was changed to Immanuel Baptist Church.
+Around 1937, the congregation's name was changed to Immanuel Baptist Church.

-In November 1937, Rev. Roth began his ministry at the Immanuel Baptist Church.
-The church was improved with new elm pews, four classrooms, and art glass windows, all at a cost of around $5,000.
+In November 1937, Rev. Roth began ministry at the Immanuel Baptist Church.
+The church was improved with new elm pews, four classrooms, and art glass windows, costing around $5,000.
 After World War II, the church sent large quantities of food and clothing to those in need in Germany.
 Reverend Roth left the church in 1951.

-In 1953, the church membership made a decision to build a new building at 8311 NE Prescott St. This church remains active today as the Mennonite Brethren Primera Iglesia Hispana Ebenezer Church.
+In 1953, the church membership decided to build a new building at 8311 NE Prescott St. This church remains active today as the Mennonite Brethren Primera Iglesia Hispana Ebenezer Church.

-In 1953, the church membership made a decision to build a new building at 8311 NE Prescott St. This church remains active today as the Mennonite Brethren Primera Iglesia Hispana Ebenezer Church.
+In 1953, the church membership decided to build a new building at 8311 NE Prescott St. This church remains active today as the Mennonite Brethren Primera Iglesia Hispana Ebenezer Church.

 The former Immanuel Baptist Church at 103 NE Rodney became St. Mark Baptist Church.
 The St. Mark church was founded in 1964 under the leadership of Rev. E.C.
 Wilder and was dedicated in 1973.